junxit/us-congress-code/title-16/chapter-1/sec-6a.md

 ### removalDescription

 Section, act July 10, 1935, ch.
 375, § 4, 49 Stat.
 478, related to acceptance of gifts or bequests of money.
-See section 19g of this title.